luyadev/luya/docs/guide/app-filters.md

 }
 ```

-You can chain several effects (behaviors) in the `chain()` method, by adding them as an array.
+You can also chain several effects (behaviors) in the `chain()` method, by adding them as an array.
 So if you like to make a thumbnail and crop it afterwards your chain could look like this:

 ```php
 public function chain()